KendriyaVidyalaya/.github/profile/README.md

 </p>

 <p align="center">
-  1. DM nandu.js on discord or email at nandubussiness@gmail.com <br>
+  1. DM nandu.js on discord or email at nanduwastaken@gmail.com <br>
-  3. Please make sure to mention your github username and affliation to kv <br>
+  3. Please make sure to mention your github username and affliation to KV <br>
   4. Get invited to the GitHub org<br>
   5. Start collaborating and contributing!<br><br>
   <strong>No matter your skill level — everyone is welcome here. 🤝</strong>